Double Bass Dulcimers!

-These instruments are made of mahogany with turquoise inlay, have polyurethane strings and sound in the range of a stand up bass.
+These instruments are made of mahogany with turquoise inlay, have polyurethane strings and sound in the range of a concert stand up double bass, hence the name "Double Bass Dulcimers."

 This is a clip of Aaron O'Rourke accompanying me on the Dylan song Buckets of Rain.
 This was on the first prototype and Aaron had seen it about an hour before we did this little house concert.